5 min read

 In practical terms, that means:

 If you’re training specifically for hypertrophy or recomposition, this matters.
 The whole goal is to stack high-quality sessions with high-quality recovery.
 Introducing a large alcohol load immediately after training moves you in the opposite direction.
+These same principles are grounded in how muscle growth and adaptation actually occur, which alcohol can directly interfere with.

 For more context on how muscle actually grows, see: